astrockragh/hugo-academic/content/authors/admin/_index.md

 Currently, I can be found in the infamous graduate student basement in Peyton Hall in Princeton, or at the <a href="https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/"> Center for Computational Astrophysics (CCA) </a> in New York City.

+I am very passionate about showing our wonderful universe to the public, and I frequently lead the [public observing nights at Peyton Hall](https://www.astro.princeton.edu/observatory/publicobserving.php), and I give outreach talks at [Astronomy On Tap Trenton](https://astronomyontap.org/locations/trenton-nj/).

+Outside of academia, I like rock climbing, gardening and all kinds of surfing.
+I even like gardening so much that I have ended up being the coordinator of my [local community garden](https://lakesidecommittee.princeton.edu/lakeside-community-garden/).

  <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->